-Although no formal guidance exists for monitoring mild PAPS, clinicians could consider providing educational materials on PAPS to raise awareness among patients and manage treatment expectations, thereby potentially avoiding PAPS-related non-adherence to PGAs.
+Firstly, all patients (including those who are treatmentnaïve), may benefit from advice on proper eyedrop instillation technique (e.g., washing the face and eyelids with water after using PGAs and rinsing the periocular area following administration).
+Clinicians could consider providing educational materials on PAPS to raise awareness among patients and manage treatment expectations, thereby potentially avoiding PAPS-related non-adherence to PGAs.
 This may include an introduction to PAPS and its risk factors, as well as re-assurance on how PAPS is managed.
-Advising on proper eyedrop instillation technique (e.g., washing the face and eyelids with water after using PGAs and rinsing the periocular area following administration)^{18, 34} at this initial stage may also be beneficial.